Great Leaders Stay Objective When Making Decisions

 - Is there a way I could make use of observable data in my daily managerial duties?

-- Do I let my decisions be influenced by my personal opinions or experiences?
+- Are my decisions influenced by my personal opinions or experiences?

 - Do I hold biases that influence my behavior at work?

 - Have I overreacted in ambiguous situations?

 - Do I rely on my judgment when making decisions?